 We are dedicated and committed to helping families in our community with children struggling with depression and mental health issues.
 We offer support, education, and therapy to parents and their children; in an effort to improve the mental health of their child.
 We also contribute to migraine research, and support for those struggling with migraine pain.
 For the Love of Ryan.

-Through our partnership with the Summit Counseling Center we will provide one on one therapy for parents and children; as well as a family session to create an action plan to improve the mental health of your child.
+Through our partnership with the Summit Counseling Center we provide one on one therapy for parents and children; as well as a family session to create an action plan to improve the mental health of your child.
+We also provide private individual therapy for young adults.

 For the Love of Ryan's goal is to raise awareness, support, and provide resources; to families and children suffering from mental health issues and migraine pain.
 There is help and hope out there, let us guide the way, For the Love of Ryan.